5 Places to Go in Tasmania

 NOTE: Tasmania has quarantine regulations so you cannot take any fruits with you.
 Read more information from here.

-NOTE: Avoid driving during the dark cause there is even more nocturnal animals than in the mainland that are active during night-time.
+NOTE: Avoid driving during the dark cause there are even more nocturnal animals than in the mainland that are active during night-time.
 Especially pademelons are everywhere and hopping on the roads.

 Here are my 5 favorite places we visited in Tasmania!